 The Herb Garden at Boerner Botanical Gardens.
-On an annual basis, our grant funds purchase plants, seeds and shrubs for the Herb Garden, as well as items for the Garden’s annual theme-based displays.
-In the past, our funds have been used for signage, reproduction of an historic bird bath, concrete planters and decorative trees, as well as the refurbishing of a boxwood hedge.
+Annually our grant funds purchase plants, seeds, and shrubs for the Herb Garden, as well as items for the garden’s annual theme-based displays.
+In the past, our funds have been used for signage, reproduction of a historic bird bath, concrete planters, decorative trees, and the refurbishing of a boxwood hedge.

 Friends of Boerner Botanical Gardens.
-In 2018, The Unit, as it has for a number of years, is once again providing grant monies to allow Milwaukee Public School 3rd graders to participate in four hands-on learning sessions in garden plots at Boerner Botanical Gardens.
-These sessions started in 2005 as the “Plant Hope” project, and teach students plant biology, soil preparation, and the planting and harvesting of flowers, herbs and vegetables.
+The Unit has given grant monies to provide Milwaukee Public School third and fourth graders the opportunity to participate in four, hands-on learning sessions in garden plots at Boerner Botanical Gardens.
+These sessions started in 2005 as the “Plant Hope” project and teach students plant biology, soil preparation, and the planting and harvesting of flowers, herbs, and vegetables.

-The Grants program is funded by proceeds from the Unit’s annual Herb Fair, held in mid-May at Boerner Botanical Gardens.
+The Grants program is funded by proceeds from the Unit’s Annual Herb & Artisan Fair held in mid-May at Boerner Botanical Gardens.

 The Herb Society of America-Wisconsin Unit is proud to offer an annual $1,000 scholarship to a qualified student from either

-To qualify for the scholarship, the student must have completed 15 credits in the degree program and have a 3.0 grade point average.
-The student must also have “hands on” culinary or baking/pastry experience either as a volunteer or as a paid employee.
-The scholarship money must be used for tuition and books, and not for paying off student loans, the purchase of equipment or off-campus courses.
+To qualify for the scholarship, the student must have completed 15 credits in the degree program, have a minimum 3.0 grade point average, and have “hands on” culinary or baking/pastry experience as either a volunteer or paid employee.
+The scholarship money must be used for tuition and books and is not to pay off student loans, the purchase of equipment, or off-campus courses.

-The scholarship recipient will be asked to volunteer from 9 am-3pm at the Unit’s annual Herb Fair, held at Boerner Botanical Gardens in mid-May, and must also agree to speak briefly at the Unit’s monthly meeting held the third Tuesday in January.
+The scholarship recipient will be asked to volunteer from 9:00 a.m. to 3:00 p.m. at the Unit’s Annual Herb Fair held at Boerner Botanical Gardens in mid-May, and the recipient must also agree to speak briefly at the Unit’s monthly meeting held the third Tuesday in January.